 Keyword research, on-page optimisation, social media marketing and paid-for advertising via AdWords, etc. are all important if you want to build an audience of relevant traffic to your business website, but these activities shouldn’t take all of your focus and attention when you are developing your online presence.
 Yes, you need people to come to your website in the first place, but in order to convert them into customers, you need to ensure that their journey and experience on your website is as positive and relevant as possible.
-There are lots of things that can help to improve customer experience on a website, but here’s a list of ten to get you started.
+There are lots of things that can help to improve customer experience on a website and get them to convert.
+Here is our list of 10 Tips For A Highly Converting Website to get you started.

 Regardless of the industry that you are in, it’s worth considering opting for a ‘crisp and clean’ contemporary theme for your website.
 Lots and lots of clashing images, pop-ups, design features and bright colours can date a website relatively quickly, or can make it difficult to locate (and read!) the all-important content on the page and call to action.